The Changing Landscape Of Kosher Meat & Dairy Alternatives

 Besides alternative plant-based protein products, there are also fast-moving advancements in a new and fascinating kind of meat production.
 Animal protein is currently being produced in vats from animals’ stem cells to create a new lab-grown food product.
 The Good Food Institute (GFI) is an organization working to promote and advance this new industry, entitling the product as ‘clean meat.’
 After observing how Americans weren’t cutting down on meat despite the introduction of meat-like substitutes such as the Impossible Burger, GFI decided to create a better market for alternative meat products and break out clean beef onto the scene.
 It may be available as soon as within the next year.

 Kosher certification of the above products, however, is assuredly not a simple matter.
-One of the primary issues which arise when attempting to make these foods accessible to kosher consumers is the possibility of creating the notion that eating meat and milk together is acceptable when in their native form.
-Making the paradox of a kosher cheeseburger a reality might seem appealing to Orthodox Jews but can lead to significant confusion.
+One of the primary issues that arise when attempting to make these foods accessible to kosher consumers is the possibility of creating the notion that eating meat and milk together is acceptable when in their native form.
+Making the paradox of a kosher cheeseburger a reality might seem appealing to Orthodox Jews, but it can lead to significant confusion.

 Israel As A Leader In The Space